Mission San Diego de Alcalá: Rancho period (1834–1849)

-On August 9, 1834, Governor Figueroa issued his "Decree of Confiscation."
+On August 9, 1834, Governor Figueroa issued his "Decree of Confiscation".
 The missions were offered for sale to citizens, who were unable to come up with the price, so all mission property was broken up into ranchos and given to ex-military officers who had fought in the War of Independence against Spain.
-On June 8, 1846, Mission San Diego de Alcalá was given to Santiago Argüello by Governor Pío Pico "...for services rendered to the government."
-After the United States annexed California, the Mission was used by the military from 1846 to 1862.
+On June 8, 1846, Mission San Diego de Alcalá was given to Santiago Argüello by Governor Pío Pico "for services rendered to the government".
+After the United States invaded California, the Mission was used by the military from 1846 to 1862.

 California statehood (1850–1900)

 President Abraham Lincoln signed a proclamation on May 23, 1862, that restored ownership of the Mission proper to the Roman Catholic Church.
 When Mission San Diego de Alcalá was granted back to the Church, it was in ruins.
 In the 1880s Father Anthony Ubach began to restore the old Mission buildings.